L2L-OakFrog/11-tourism-or-delivery-website-client-side/task_description.md

 11. Also, if you want you can use mongoose.

-12. If possilbe, replace the default react favicon and give an icon for your website.
+12. If possible, replace the default react favicon and give an icon for your website.

 ### Additional information: